 Yoga improves symptoms of generalized anxiety disorder, a condition with chronic nervousness and worry, suggesting the popular practice may be helpful in treating anxiety in some people.

 Led by researchers at NYU Grossman School of Medicine, a new study found that yoga was significantly more effective for generalized anxiety disorder than standard education on stress management, but not as effective as cognitive behavioral therapy (CBT), the gold standard form of structured talk therapy that helps patients identify negative thinking for better responses to challenges.
 Continue reading →

 Filed under anxiety, dealing with stress, relaxation, stress, yoga, yoga benefits

 Tagged as anxiety, hot yoga, relaxation, stress, stress management, yoga benefits

 Wandering through Pinterest, I ran across another super infographic that I wanted to share with you.
 Yoga is not a new subject to the blog.
-I wrote Why Should I Do Yoga? two years ago.
+I wrote Why Should I Do Yoga? some years ago.
 One of the best reasons that yoga works for me, a bicycle rider, is that yoga is weight-bearing exercise and while bike riding is superb cardio exercise, it is not weight bearing so does not protect against osteoarthritis.